-Some academic units at the University operate student subject pools that grant academic credit for participation in research.
+Some academic units at the University operate student subject pools, some which may provide academic credit for participation in research.
 While the IRB has oversight for the research conducted in these pools, the administration of the pools is governed by the academic units.

-• Psychology Study Pool
+Psychology Study Pool